Sherie Rene Scott: Early life and education

 Scott was born in Kentucky.
 When she was four years old, her family moved to Topeka, Kansas, where she grew up.
-Scott moved from Topeka to New York City when she was 18 to attend the Neighborhood Playhouse School of the Theatre.
-She is a writer in residence at Second Stage Theater and lives with her son in New York City.
+Scott moved from Topeka to New York City when she was 18 to attend the Neighborhood Playhouse School of the Theatre where she studied under Sanford Meisner.
+She is a writer in residence at Second Stage Theater.

 Career

-On Broadway, Scott has starred in Dirty Rotten Scoundrels, garnering nominations for a Tony Award, a Drama Desk Award and an Outer Critics Circle Award.
+Scott's first role on Broadway was Sally Simpson in the original production of The Who's Tommy.
+Scott later starred on Broadway in Dirty Rotten Scoundrels, garnering nominations for a Tony Award, a Drama Desk Award and an Outer Critics Circle Award.
 She starred as Amneris in Elton John and Tim Rice's Aida (2000), for which she won the Clarence Derwent Award and was a Drama League Honoree.
 The single "A Step Too Far" performed by Elton John, Heather Headley and Sherie Rene Scott from the 1999 Elton John And Tim Rice Aida concept album charted at #15.

-Scott's You May Now Worship Me, co-authored with Dick Scanlan, raised $200,000 to benefit the Phyllis Newman's Women's Health Initiative of The Actor's Fund.
-The one night only fundraiser premiered March 31, 2008 at The Eugene O'Neill Theatre.
-You May Now Worship Me would later become the concept behind Everyday Rapture.
+In 2008, Scott performed a one-night-only fundraiser on Broadway entitled You May Now Worship Me, which she co-authored with Dick Scanlan.
+The Benefit raised over $200,000 for the Phyllis Newman's Women's Health Initiative of The Actor's Fund and later became the critically acclaimed Broadway show Everyday Rapture.

+Everyday Rapture, co-authored with Dick Scanlan, debuted Off-Broadway at Second Stage Theatre on April 7, 2008.
+Starring Scott with direction by Michael Mayer and orchestrations by Thomas Kitt, the show played an extended run.
+For the Off-broadway production, Scott was nominated for the Lucille Lortel Award for Best Actress and the show for Best Musical.
 In 2010, Scott starred in the critically acclaimed production Everyday Rapture, which Scott wrote with co-author Dick Scanlan.
 Everyday Rapture began its run on Broadway at the American Airlines Theatre in previews April 19, 2010, and officially opened on April 29, 2010.
-The show played to sold out audiences throughout the run, finally ending its limited engagement on July 11, 2010.
+The show played to sold-out audiences throughout the run, finally ending its limited engagement on July 11, 2010.
 Scott received Tony Award nominations for Best Book, and Best Leading Actress in a Musical, and Drama Desk Award nominations in the categories of Best Leading Actress, Best Book, and Best Musical for Rapture.

 Other Broadway credits include Sally Simpson in Tommy (1993), Marty in Grease (1995–96), and Maureen in Rent (1997).
 She originated the role of Ursula in The Little Mermaid (2007) for which she received her second Outer Critics Circle Award nomination for Outstanding Featured Actress in a Musical.
 She starred as Pepa in the musical adaptation of Women on the Verge of a Nervous Breakdown, on Broadway, which opened on November 4, 2010.
 For this role she was nominated for the Drama Desk Award for Outstanding Actress in a Musical.

-Scott appeared in The Front Page as Mollie Malloy with an all-star cast including Nathan Lane, John Slattery, Holland Taylor, John Goodman, Jefferson Mays and Robert Morse.
+Scott appeared in The Front Page as Mollie Malloy.
 Jack O'Brien directed the production that premiered on Broadway in fall 2016 at the Broadhurst Theatre.